dojo/docs/shrinksafe/index.rst

 ==========
 Known bugs
 ==========
+Shrinksafe removes comments containing IE's propietary conditional compilation code `ticket #2298 <http://bugs.dojotoolkit.org/ticket/2298>`_
 Forward references are not always resolved properly.
-See ticket #nnnn
+See `ticket #3241 <http://bugs.dojotoolkit.org/ticket/3241>`_ ShrinkSafe appears to not handle '$super' in this code.
+See `ticket #5436 <http://bugs.dojotoolkit.org/ticket/5436>`_

 ========
 See also